 3. Pursuing Holistic Well-Being

-Aristotle’s holistic approach reminds us to balance various aspects of life.
+Aristotle’s comprehensive approach reminds us to balance various aspects of life.
 Modern well-being involves not only personal virtues but also external goods such as social connections, financial stability, and physical health.
 By striving for balance in these areas, we can achieve a more fulfilling and harmonious life.

 4. Finding the Mean